Mathematical theory of deep learning: Material not covered in this book

 This book studies some central topics of deep learning but leaves out even more.
 Interesting questions associated with the field that were omitted, as well as some pointers to related works are listed below:

 {\bf Advanced architectures:} The (deep) feedforward neural network is far from the only type of neural network.
 In practice, architectures must be adapted to the type of data.
-For example, images exhibit strong spatial dependencies in the sense that adjacent pixels often have similar values.
-Convolutional neural networks \cite{lecun1989backpropagation} are particularly well suited for this type of input, as they employ convolutional filters that aggregate information from neighboring pixels, thus capturing the data structure better than a fully connected feedforward network.
-Similarly, graph neural networks \cite{bronstein2021geometric} are a natural choice for graph-based data.
-For sequential data, such as natural language, architectures with some form of memory component are used, including Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long} and attention-based architectures like transformers \cite{vaswani2017attention}.
+We will discuss three advanced types of architectures in Chapter \ref{chap:ModArchitectures}: Residual neural networks, convolutional neural networks, and transformers.
+However, in practice there are many more options.
+Notably, we omit all discussion of graph neural networks \cite{bronstein2021geometric}, which are a natural choice for graph-based data.
+Moreover, for sequence-based inputs, we only discuss transformers, but leave out very established alternatives such as Long Short-Term Memory (LSTM) networks \cite{hochreiter1997long}.

 {\bf Unsupervised and Reinforcement Learning:} While this book focuses on supervised learning, where each data point $x_i$ has a label $y_i$, there is a vast field of machine learning called unsupervised learning, where labels are absent.
 Classical unsupervised learning problems include clustering and dimensionality reduction \cite[Chapters 22/23]{understanding}.